adform/adform-android-sdk/README.md

 This part lists release notes from all versions of Adform Mobile Advertising Android SDK.

+## 2.14.0
+* Migrated to AndroidX.
+* Fixed AdInline restore when navigating back to fragment.

 ## 2.13.7
 * Added User-Agent header to impression request.